Priyanshu-Batham/tempPredictor/Readme.md

 # Installation
 - Make sure you have Python 3.x installed on your system.
-- Install required dependencies using: pip install matplotlib scikit-learn
+- Install required dependencies using: pip install matplotlib scikit-learn customtkinter
 - If you are using IDLE:
 -- Copy the project files into the defult python IDLE's location -- Run UI.py